Lesley Sharp

-Lesley Sharp (born 3 April 1960) is an English actress, She was nominated for the BAFTA Award for Best Actress in a Supporting Role for her part in the film The Full Monty (1997), and for the British Academy Television Award for Best Actress in 2002 for her role in Bob & Rose (2001).
+Lesley Sharp is a British actress.
+She became widely known for her role as Detective Constable Janet Scott in the ITV crime series Scott & Bailey (2011–2016).
+Her other credits include Rita, Sue and Bob Too (1987), The Rachel Papers (1989), Naked (1993), Priest (1994), The Moonstone (1996), Great Expectations (1999), Daylight Robbery (1999), Clocking Off (2000–2001), From Hell (2001), Vera Drake (2004), Afterlife (2005–2006), This Cop Life (2022), The Full Monty (2023).and Pillion (2025).

-Sharp's credits include Rita, Sue and Bob Too (1987), The Rachel Papers (1989), Naked (1993), Priest (1994), The Moonstone (1996), Great Expectations (1999), Daylight Robbery (1999), Clocking Off (2000–2001), From Hell (2001), Vera Drake (2004), Afterlife (2005–2006), Scott & Bailey (2011-2016), This Cop Life (2022), and The Full Monty (TV series) (2023).
+She was nominated for the BAFTA Award for Best Actress in a Supporting Role for her part in the film The Full Monty (1997), and for the British Academy Television Award for Best Actress in 2002 for her role in Bob & Rose (2001).

-Early life
+Early life and education

-Sharp was born in Manchester, England to Elsie Makinson and Norman Patient, a married tram driver.
-She was adopted at six weeks old.
-Her adoptive father, Jack, was a tax inspector, and she grew up in Merseyside.
+Sharp was born as Karen Makinson in Manchester, England, to Elsie Makinson and Norman Patient, a married tram driver.
+The two were carrying on an extramarital affair.
+She was adopted at six weeks old by Roberta and William Henry John Sharp, a tax inspector.
+Sharp grew up in Merseyside.

 Sharp has stated that she started acting because, as a child, she felt "invisible" and did not "quite fit in".
 She has said that her inspiration to act came from watching Dick Emery on television.

 Sharp attended the Guildhall School of Music and Drama in the class of 1982.

 Career

-Sharp's screen debut was in Alan Clarke's Rita, Sue and Bob Too (1986), playing Bob's wife, Michelle.
+Sharp's screen debut was in Alan Clarke's Rita, Sue and Bob Too (1987), playing Bob's wife, Michelle.
 Further film appearances included supporting roles in The Rachel Papers (1989), and Stephen Poliakoff's Close My Eyes, with Clive Owen and Alan Rickman.
 Sharp starred in Mike Leigh's Naked (1993), and the Jimmy McGovern-penned Priest (1994).
 She made appearances in Prime Suspect 4: The Lost Child (1995), and The Full Monty (1997).

 She had leading roles in Common As Muck (1997), followed by Playing the Field (1998–2002), a drama about a female football team which ran for five series.
 Sharp had supporting parts in Great Expectations (1999), as Mrs Joe, and in Nature Boy (2000), as Martha Tyler, before landing the role of Trudy Graham in Paul Abbott's BAFTA-award-winning Clocking Off (2000–2003), Russell T. Davies then cast her opposite Alan Davies in Bob & Rose, which resulted in a British Academy Television Award for Best Actress nomination in 2002.

 Further film roles in From Hell, starring Johnny Depp, and Cheeky (1993), which was directed by Naked co-star David Thewlis, preceded another television drama written by Russell T. Davies.
 She starred in The Second Coming (2003).

 Sharp again worked with Mike Leigh in Vera Drake (2004), which was followed by the television drama Planespotting, The same year, she played the clairvoyant lead role of Alison Mundy opposite Andrew Lincoln's sceptical Robert Bridge in ITV's supernatural drama series Afterlife.